The Flash (film): Early attempts

-By June 2006, Goyer planned to direct The Flash as his follow-up to The Invisible (2007).
-He had completed the first draft by early October, but quietly left the project in the following months over creative differences with the studio.
-Goyer announced his exit in early February 2007, and Shawn Levy was subsequently hired to direct and oversee the writing of a new draft written by Chris Brancato, which used elements from Goyer's script.
+In June 2005, Goyer said The Flash would be his next film after Batman Begins, confirmed that Barry Allen and Wally West were both featured, and revealed that an MIT personnel consulted on the film's approach to the character's more cosmic aspects, such as depicting the Speed Force through the relativistic Doppler effect.
+A year later, Goyer planned to direct The Flash as his follow-up to The Invisible (2007), and completed the first draft by early October.
+He quietly left in the following months over creative differences with the studio and announced his exit in early February 2007, when Shawn Levy was hired to direct.
+He intended to direct the planned film The Hardy Men before The Flash.
+For approximately three-and-a-half months, he oversaw the writing of a new draft by Chris Brancato, which used elements from Goyer's script.
 Charles Roven and Alex Gartner joined as producers, with Levy also expected to produce in some capacity.
 Unlike his prior works, Levy did not intend for the film to be a comedy; instead, he wanted it to have a lighter tone than some previous DC films.
 Later that month, Warner Bros. announced the development of a Justice League film, with Michelle and Kieran Mulroney writing the screenplay.
-In August, Reynolds reaffirmed The Flashs development was continuing alongside the Justice League film, and Brancato had completed a draft by early September.
+In August, Reynolds reaffirmed that The Flash was in development alongside the Justice League film, and Brancato had completed a draft by early September.
 George Miller signed on to direct the Justice League film, titled Justice League: Mortal, later that month.
 It was envisioned as the start of a franchise with planned sequels and spin-offs, including the Flash film.

-Levy left The Flash in October 2007 because of scheduling conflicts with Night at the Museum: Battle of the Smithsonian (2009).
+Levy felt they "never got the Flash script right", and he left in October 2007 due to scheduling conflicts with Night at the Museum: Battle of the Smithsonian (2009).
 David Dobkin took over as director and began developing the film as a spin-off from Justice League: Mortal, with a focus on Wally West, but it was soon reported not to be connected to that film.
+On his approach to the film, Dobkin said it was about how "[y]ou can't outrun yourself".
 Craig Wright was writing a script for the film early the next month, days before the start of the 2007–08 Writers Guild of America strike, which delayed further development on the film.
 In December 2007, Adam Brody was cast as the Wally West version of the Flash for Justice League: Mortal.
 In January 2008, Roven said that work on the script for The Flash had already begun with Dobkin's take and would resume following the strike, but later said there was no script or writer.
 Justice League: Mortal was also paused by the strike and later canceled.